 A restaurant, like a person, has a personality.
 Whether it’s regal and reserved or hip and edgy, your design aesthetic makes a statement about what customers can expect to experience during any visit or interaction.
-When designing or re-designing a restaurant, don’t neglect to consider these five key elements in your strategy.
+When designing or re-designing a restaurant, don’t neglect to consider these five key elements from Credibly in your strategy.

-1. Think like a guest.
 Sit at each table and look around.
 What do you notice?
 Is the space visually engaging?
 Do you have a view of a bathroom, dish room, or server station?
 If so, try to give some character to the walls nearby that so the guest has something to entertaining to look at.

 How does the waiting room look when you sit in it?
 Is it obvious to your guests how to find the restrooms?
 When you’re outside or just arriving, what is the first thing you notice about the space?
 Be sure to experience your concept like a guest would so that you can be sure to deliver what you promise.

-2. Be true to your brand.
 If you are that hipster restaurant with a lot of character, then make sure your music matches your restaurant’s personality, your decor reflects your menu and style, and your layout conveys a relaxed atmosphere.

 If you’re a fine dining restaurant, you won’t want a hodgepodge of chairs and tables.
 If you’re a BBQ joint, cloth napkins and large portraits aren’t going to feel authentic and will only confuse your guests who expected a more casual environment.

-3. Storage.
 There is a part of the restaurant that guests won’t see or interact with but is critical to your functionality and flow.
 Consider what kind of storage spaces and areas you’re realistically going to need.
 Only getting once-a-week food deliveries is a smart cost-saving strategy but it does mean you need more storage space for those big orders.

 Often times, restaurants only consider how much fridge, freezer, and dry good space they’ll need for a few days worth of supplies, but when a deal on vodka comes along and they purchase ten cases, they run into issues.